bmoneill/enigma/README.md

 Multithreading reduces the runtime by a significant margin.
-Since we are essentially looping through all the possible Enigma configurations, this is a task that is easily parallizable.
+Since we are essentially looping through all the possible Enigma configurations, this is a task that is easily parallelizable.

 Inlining most of the arithmetic functions and using indices for the rotor/reflector alphabets cuts down the time significantly.
 Initially, on one thread, it took